nickelghost/react-calculator/README.md

-# react-calculator
+# calculator

 A small calculator website made with React.js

-Use standard `yarn start` to initialise it in development, or `yarn build` to build
+Run `yarn start` to initialise it in development, or `yarn build` to get the production files.